Save on Insurance for

-McCaleb-Metzler is able to provide all insurance needs for non-emergency medical transportation businesses.
-These businesses are specialized, door-to-door transportation services for people with disabilities, are older, are economically challenged, or are not able to ride fixed-route public transportation.
-The transportation is based on pre-scheduled appointments and the paratransit service is usually compensated by medical insurance plans including Medicare and Medicaid.
-Although we can insure other transportation businesses separately, our Paratransit program does not include emergency or event ambulance service, limousines, shuttles, taxis or transportation of the general public.
+McCaleb-Metzler provides insurance solutions for non-emergency medical transportation businesses.
+These businesses are specialized, door-to-door transportation services for people with disabilities, are older, economically challenged, or not able to ride fixed-route public transportation.
+The transportation is based on pre-scheduled appointments and the paratransit service is usually compensated by medical insurance plans such as Medicare or Medicaid.
+The information on this page specifically pertains to our paratransit program, but we can separately insure businesses that provide emergency or event ambulance service, limousines, shuttles, taxis or transportation of the general public.

-The most obvious insurance need with paratransit is commercial auto insurance.
-You need to ensure you have liability limits of at least $1,000,000 per occurrence, but many states require higher limits depending upon the seating capacity of your vehicles.
-Umbrella Liability can help increase insurance limits to whatever limit is needed.
-Uninsured and/or Underinsured Motorists Coverage up to your full liability limits is highly suggested.
-States will require the insurance companies to file various reports with their department of motor vehicles as evidence of satisfactory coverage being in place.
-Be sure to tell your agent if any of your vehicles have special equipment on them, such as wheelchair ramps, because that makes a difference in the insured value of the vehicle.
+Commerical Auto insurance is the most obvious need of a paratransit business.
+You need to have liability limits of at least $1,000,000 per occurrence, but many states require higher limits depending upon the seating capacity of vehicles.
+Uninsured and/or Underinsured Motorists Coverage up to your full liability limits is suggested.
+States will require the insurance companies to file various reports on your behalf to the department of motor vehicles as evidence of satisfactory coverage being in place.
+Be sure to tell your agent if any of your vehicles have special equipment on them, such as wheelchair ramps or lifts, since that makes a difference in the insured value of the vehicle.

-General liability insurance is a requirement to protect the business in the broadest sense and we suggest a minimum of $1,000,000 limit.
-However, abuse and molestation is typically excluded from general liability policies.
-You will want to ensure that this is either NOT excluded or that it is added back into your coverage with a minimum of $100,000 limit.
-We highly suggest sexual abuse and molestation insurance coverage up to full policy limits.
+General Liability insurance is a requirement to protect the business against a broad array of risks.
+We suggest a $1,000,000 limit minimum.
+For paratransit businesses, examples of general liability risks include hurting someone while helping them into or out of a vehicle, into a wheelchair, or stretcher.
+Abuse and molestation is typically excluded from general liability policies, so you will want to ensure it is added back into your coverage with at least a $100,000 limit.
+We suggest sexual abuse and molestation insurance coverage up to full policy limits.

 Workers Compensation insurance is another important consideration.
 Requirements vary by state.
 This insurance protects the employee in the event of a work related injury.
-If a driver is injured while driving in the course of business, workers compensation insurance would pay for their health care bills.
+If a driver is injured while driving in the course of business, workers compensation insurance would pay for their health care bills and portions of lost wages, plus disability.
 We recently had an driving related workers compensation claim over $1,200,000.
+Additionally, workers comp protects the business from their employee.
+With few exceptions, as long as the coverage is in place, it is the only recourse for compensation available to an employee.
 Be sure to obtain workers compensation insurance from a qualified, highly rated insurance company.

-Property Insurance requirements are somewhat standard of other office type businesses.
-You need to insure your building if owned or if required in your lease.
+Property Insurance requirements for NEMT businesses are similar to other office-type businesses.
+You need to insure your building if you own it, or if required in your lease.
 Business Personal Property (contents) are a consideration for furniture and fixtures.
-Computer records and specialized software should be a special consideration.
-Be sure to have a plan to backup off-site your computer records and know how to restore your records in an emergency.
+Computer records and specialized software should be addressed.
+Be sure to have a plan to backup your computer records off-site and know how to restore your records in an emergency.
 Business Income and Extra Expense Insurance is also a consideration to help reduce the risk of lost income if your main office building suffers loss.

 Below are some other coverages to consider: